arisvetter/ece-week-7/class (2) 2/README.md

 ## Lab Questions

+*NOTE* Instead of creating an 8-bit 2's compliment circuit, we create a 7-bit 2's compliment circuit where the 8'th bit acted as the signal to compute the 2's compliment.

 ### 1 - Explain the differences between our Half Adder from last lab and the Half Subtractor from this lab.

 ### 2 - What about the end around carry of One’s Complement makes it hard to use and implement?